 - These accounts are subject to an additional approval process.

-- CORE Accounts receives the request and determines if the name follows the Email Address Naming Criteria.
+- CO Accounts receives the request and determines if the name follows the Email Address Naming Criteria.

-- CORE submits the request to OIT (or asks for an alternative name from the Organization)
+- CO submits the request to OIT (or asks for an alternative name from the Organization)

 - OIT approves the request, grants the name, and sets up Google Apps (or denies the request and we try again).

-- CORE performs additional setup and notifies the Organization.
+- CO performs additional setup and notifies the Organization.

 - Email addresses should be meaningful in a campus-wide context.

 - Addresses should not be easily confused with multiple services, departments, or schools.

 - Addresses should not be generic or ambiguous (e.g. "survey").